prave-com/drive-laravel/README.md

 - Laravel Activity Log: To log user activity.
 - Laravel ZipStream: To create downloadable zip files.
 - Laravel Sail: To run the application in a Docker-based environment.
 - Pest PHP: For testing.
-Prettier and Laravel
-- Prettier and Pint: For code formatting.
+- Prettier and Laravel Pint: For code formatting.

 ## Contributing